Nene Valley Colour Coated Ware

 Nene Valley Colour Coated Ware (or Castor Ware) is a type of Romano-British ceramic produced in the lower Nene Valley centred on Durobrivae (Water Newton) from the mid-2nd to 4th centuries AD.
-These places are closest to the main town of Peterborough which vies with Northampton, Wisbech and London museums as main repositories and exhibition locations of finds; arguably the most impressive of which are at the British Museum.
-The longer name is often abbreviated to NVCC.
+The closest city is Peterborough, which vies with Northampton, Wisbech and London museums as a main repository and exhibition location of finds, arguably the most impressive of which are at the British Museum.
+The name of this type of ceramic is often abbreviated to NVCC.

 Industry

 Pottery manufacture locally started in the mid first century AD, with workshops associated with the Roman fort at Longthorpe, Peterborough with an expansion for several miles along the Nene valley between Wansford and Peterborough in the second century.
 The production centre was at the Roman town at Durobrivae (Water Newton) although the NVCC products are associated with a number of kilns found throughout the area at Stibbington, Sibson-cum-Stibbington, Chesterton, Yaxley, and Stanground.